Get a FREE consultation to see if this is right for you.

 However, that is not the case anymore!
 Times have changed!

-Today, in our society, there are a couple of benefits our kids have, that we didn’t have when we were younger.
-For example, one of the great benefits is that kids today are growing up with fluoride in the water.
-People are becoming more aware of hygiene; parents are becoming more aware that they need to bring their kids to the dentist.
+Today, in our society, there are a couple of benefits our children have, that we didn’t have when we were younger.
+For example, one of the great benefits is that children today are growing up with fluoride in the water.
+People are becoming more aware of hygiene; parents are becoming more aware that they need to bring their children to the dentist.
 Especially before they’re in pain.

 I made this simple report to give you a couple quick, helpful tips that you can use to help your kid grow up with healthy teeth, and prevent as many dental problems as possible.
 Small acts here and there, and regular visits can prevent all sorts of extremely costly and painful surgeries later in their life.
 They will thank you will they are older and have beautiful, healthy, pearly white teeth.

-When is the earliest a parent should start bringing their kids to the dentist?
+When is the earliest a parent should start bringing their children to the dentist?

 A lot of times we just put them in the chair, shine the light and show them everything and then they go home and they come back with you again in six months when you need your cleaning and we do a little bit more.
 So that way when they leave it’s not a negative thing, but they think, “Hey, this doctor’s pretty cool”.